Why would you choose Poly Pipe over PVC?

 In comparison, Poly Pipe (also known as PE) is derived from the base material HDPE, which has good chemical resistance, is UV stable, and is resistant to cracking, impact and abrasion – this is because it’s made from an elastic material which allows it to flex naturally.

-Although Poly Pipe can often take longer to install (as it must be fused or electrofused with buttwelding or EF welding eqiupment), it is a permanent solution, proven to last for over 100 years.
+Although polypipes can often take longer to install (as they must be fused or electrofused with buttwelding or EF welding equipment), they are permanent solutions that have been proven to last for over 100 years.

-Because of this, Poly Pipe is the preferred solution on mining sites, as it’s an industrial strength pipe that maintenance teams, processing plants, and engineers can rely on long-term.
+Because of this, poly pipe is the preferred solution on mining sites, as it’s an industrial-strength pipe that maintenance teams, processing plants, and engineers can rely on for the long term.

 You’re only really likely to see PVC on mining site camps in semi-permanent, above-ground structures – such as drains and ablution areas – which sometimes use PVC as a short-term solution.